axsuul/plex-media-server-exporter/README.md

 * `METRICS_PREFIX` (`plex`)
   - What to prefix metric names with
 * `METRICS_MEDIA_COLLECTING_INTERVAL_SECONDS` (`300`)
-  - How often to throttle collection of media metrics
+  - How often to throttle collection of media metrics which can take longer to complete depending on how large of a library you have

 ## Metrics